Philip-Otter/Otter_OSINT/README.md

-87# Otter_OSINT
+# My OSINT FRAMEWORK
-My list/framework of OSINT tools.
+Have Fun.
+Be Safe.
 <br>
 ## Vehicles
 ### Road 🚙